gangelo/todo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: dsu feature request
+name: todo feature request
-about: Suggest an idea for dsu
+about: Suggest an idea for todo
-title: "[ENHANCEMENT] dsu: I think it would be cool if dsu..."
+title: "[ENHANCEMENT] todo: I think it would be cool if todo..."
 labels: 'feature-request'
 assignees: 'gangelo'